1793

 2003

-Renovation work at the zoo: lion and tiger park and primate moat.
+Renovation work at the zoo: big cat enclosure (lions and tigers) and primate moat.

 2004